-The department operates a Quality Management System (BS EN ISO 9001 and EN ISO 13485) for all of its activities which include:
+The department operates a Quality Management System for all of its activities which include:

-The department consists of 18 staff offering a range of clinical measurement services to the Royal Liverpool Hospital and other hospital trusts in the North West of England.
+The department consists of a number of staff offering a range of clinical measurement services to the Liverpool University Hospitals NHS Foundation Trust and other hospital trusts in the North West of England.
 We are actively involved with research, development and innovation in a number of areas mainly, although not exclusively, in physiological measurement techniques.

 The department is also home to the Merseyside Training Consortium which provides education and training to STP Trainee Healthcare Scientists.
-We currently have 19 trainees on rotation, contributing to clinical services and the research activities of the team as they work towards state registration.
+We have a number of trainees on rotation, contributing to clinical services and the research activities of the team as they work towards state registration.

 Contact us on any of the numbers or email addresses listed below.